Crimson Glory: Reunion and second hiatus (2005–2009)

-On January 22, 2007, Midnight was arrested, charged with driving under the influence with blood-alcohol level .20 or higher.
-Four days later, the band parted ways with Midnight, citing it would be difficult to work with him "as his current state of mind and his present physical condition would impede plans we have in place for future appearances, releases and recordings".
-Wade Black, who had recently quit Leatherwolf, joined the band again.
+On January 22, 2007, Midnight was arrested and charged with driving under the influence with blood-alcohol level .20 or higher.
+Four days later, the band parted ways with Midnight, saying it would be difficult to work with him "as his current state of mind and his present physical condition would impede plans we have in place for future appearances, releases and recordings".
+Wade Black, who had recently left Leatherwolf, joined the band again.
 They played two shows in Florida with Vicious Rumors and in the Bay Area Rock Fest.
 After that they quietly went on indefinite hiatus.